The biggest, most remote ultra event you’ve never heard of.

 This is a self-supported event which takes runners from the foothills of Mauna Loa, right the way to Mauna Kea (the world’s tallest mountain from base to peak).

 All the while, those daring enough to take the plunge will have to prove themselves capable of surviving untamed Hawaiian landscapes that are defined by the island’s’ striking biodiversity.

 “Hawaii Island is a unique ecological paradise, which has 11 of the world’s 13 climate zones.
 It is the only land on earth, which is growing because it has the world’s most active volcano, Kilauea, which is continually erupting into the sea.” — Mauna to Mauna

-Runners will come up against everything from the world’s most active volcano — Kilauea — extreme altitudes, twisted rain forest trails, sparse grasslands and vast beaches in their quest to complete Mauna to Mauna.
+Runners come up against everything from the world’s most active volcano — Kilauea — extreme altitudes, twisted rain forest trails, sparse grasslands and vast beaches in their quest to complete Mauna to Mauna.